-The new Bankruptcy Code provides for two basic amendments regarding the debtor's duties: (1) the first concerns the duty of the debtor to submit along with the bankruptcy petition his financial data and a certificate witnessing the amounts of his debts, issued by the state.
-These additional documents shall help the court to have a more accurate picture of the debtor's financial situation; and (2) the second concerns the appointment of the debtor as a manager of the entity's assets (along with the insolvency practitioner), regardless of whether he filed for a bankruptcy petition.
-In fact, the only criterion is whether such appointment in favour of the creditors' interests.
+The new Bankruptcy Law provides for two basic amendments regarding the debtor's duties: (1) concerning the duty of the debtor to submit along with the bankruptcy petition their financial data and a certificate witnessing the amounts of their debts, issued by the state, which will help the court to have a more accurate picture of the debtor's financial situation; and (2) concerning the appointment of the debtor as a manager of the entity's assets (along with the insolvency practitioner), regardless of whether or not they filed for a bankruptcy petition.
+In fact, the only criterion is whether such an appointment is in the creditors' interests.

 Extension of liability

-The new Bankruptcy Code provides for extended liability for both the insolvency practitioner and the board of directors or other management body of the entity.
-On one hand, the insolvency practitioner is liable29 for any default in the performance of his duties, while liability towards third parties may be attached only in case of intentional fraud.
+The new Bankruptcy Law provides for extended liability for both the insolvency practitioner and the board of directors or other management body of the entity.
+On one hand, the insolvency practitioner is liable31 for any default in the performance of their duties, while liability towards third parties may be attached only in cases of intentional fraud.
 Liability under tort law is not excluded.